jdc-cunningham/cbp-csv-parser-for-turbotax/devlog.md

 I'm looking for general rules

 - if the amount and balance rows are equal, means this portfolio/event had 0 balance starting out

+5:51 PM

+I'm not really being productive since I slept poorly but using `currency.js` seems to help with regard to rounding problems

+the other issue is keeping track of where stuff goes in what portfolio and FIFO order of transactions

 04/05/2023